 Marco Pardini

-PhD Student in Smart Industry @ UniPi
+PhD Student in Smart Industry

-My research bridges the gap between Artificial Intelligence and Robotics, focusing on making humanoid robots hyper-realistic in real-time, with a specific emphasis on facial control.
-I leverage Unreal Engine for advanced simulations and biosignals to decode human emotional states.
-My ultimate goal is to embed this emotional awareness into cognitive architectures, enabling humans to interact seamlessly with robots that genuinely understand and respond to the emotional state of their interlocutors.
+I use Unreal Engine for high-fidelity simulation and biosignals to decode human emotional states.
+My aim is to embed this emotional awareness into cognitive architectures, so that people can interact with robots that genuinely understand and respond to the emotional state of their interlocutor.

-Research Groups & Affiliations
+Groups & Affiliations

 MLPI Group

-Machine Learning and Process Intelligence Group, Pisa
+Machine Learning & Process Intelligence Group, Pisa

 Centro Piaggio